inspire-eu-validation/data/information-accessibility/README.md

-# Conformance class: Information accessibility, Hydrography (DRAFT)
+# Conformance class: Information accessibility (DRAFT)

 Conformance class for the requirements related to the accessibility of information stored in registries (code lists, coordinate reference systems).